Deadlines

 US Citizenship Required

-• Candidates who have spent 18 weeks or more since beginning college in only one of the countries where Luce Scholars are placed are eligible to apply but will not be placed where they have spent significant time.
+- Applicants who have spent a total of six consecutive months or more than one cumulative year within the past five years in only one of the countries where we place Luce Scholars may still apply; however, they will not be placed in the country where they have spent significant time.

 The most important consideration is that a candidate demonstrates potential for leadership and accomplishment.
 Reviewers look for evidence that a candidate will be a leader both within his or her profession and as a member of the broader community.
 Initiative, creativity, maturity, humility, sensitivity, and strength of character are characteristics that typify successful candidates.